 - The news: A quick Google News search of your client’s keywords will instantly show you what’s happening in the world.
 If your client likes timely connections to current events, this is a great source to find fodder for an idea.

-- Other blogs: Looking to other industry blogs gives you a good sense of what other companies are covering and what professionals in this space find important and interesting.
+- Other blogs: Looking at other industry blogs gives you a good sense of what other companies are covering and what professionals in this space find important and interesting.

 - Social media: The best place to get snippets of fast facts is social media.
 From a Tweet to an Instagram post to a Facebook page to a LinkedIn blog, these platforms are a collection of thought leadership, up-to-date trends, and fun interactions between people and brands.